 When strings are plucked the performer has no control over the resulting sound.
 Striking them with a hammer, however, gives the performer total control.
 It's a simple idea, but one that revolutionized the world of keyboard music for the last 400 years, since approximately 1700.

-Did the Piano Catch On?
+How the Piano Began to Catch On

 Two of the most important composers of keyboard music at this time were J.S.
 Bach and G.F.
 Handel.
 But the question is, would either of these two musical geniuses have been keen to use it?
 Playing harpsichord and organ requires a lighter touch and less work, and both of these gentlemen were proficient composers and performers on these instruments.

 By the time the piano was in general circulation, Bach and Handel would have already written and performed dozens of pieces for harpsichord and organ.
-They would have been getting on in years by this time too - Bach died in 1750 and Handel in 1759.
+They would have been getting on in years by this time too: Bach died in 1750 and Handel in 1759.
 Trying to come to terms with this newfangled instrument in their golden years would probably have been something of a challenge.
 It looked like other keyboard instruments they were already familiar with, but it functioned in a totally new way, producing sounds they had no experience with.
 They'd already proven themselves as master composers for the keyboard, so they might not have given the fortepiano much consideration.